lee2sman/everyday/README.md

 a list of many of my projects. now it's a todo list to make pages and get all of these online and documented on my website portfolio.
 257
 created minimal 'dungeon' tile with frogfont
+258
+yiddish bund (pirate) radio station in the car. tim gave me a reminder of an idea i had and i implemented a minimal version.
+259
+experimental intuitive idea. took photos walking to studio today and have them populate this page. plain 'gallery' without js. experimental zine-sign with js in p5.